bhdoggett/ben-doggett-music/README.md

 This portfolio website serves as a central hub for sharing Ben Doggett's original music, providing:

 - **Audio Streaming**: Listen to full tracks with a persistent global audio player
+- **Interactive Chord Sheets**: View and transpose chord charts to any key for musicians
 - **Lyrics Display**: Read along with synchronized lyrics for worship and study
 - **Release Catalog**: Browse singles, EPs, and albums with detailed track information
 - **Streaming Links**: Direct access to music on major platforms (Spotify, Apple Music, etc.)